magento/glossary/src/terms/attribute.md

   relatedTerms:
     - "extension-attribute"
 ---
 A characteristic or property of a product that describes some aspect of the product.
 Magento users can create custom attributes to add to the default attribute set or a custom attribute set.
-Create these attributes through the Magento Admin or programmatically.
+Create these attributes through the Admin or programmatically.
 Examples: color, size, weight, price, age, gender, etc.

 Custom attributes are a type of Entity-Attribute-Value (EAV) attribute.